Michael Strank: Portrayal in film

 Strank is prominently featured in the 2006 movie Flags of Our Fathers.
 In the movie, Sgt.
 Strank is played by Canadian actor Barry Pepper.
 The movie is based on the 2000 book of the same title.

 In 2016, Radio and Television of Slovakia filmed a documentary about Sgt.
 Strank called "Chlapec, ktorý chcel byť prezidentom" ("The boy who wanted to be a president").
 It was aired for the first time on May 2, 2017.

-In 2019, an English version of the documentary "Chlapec, ktorý chcel byť prezidentom" will be premiered in the United States under the title, "The Oath".
+In 2019, an English version of the documentary "Chlapec, ktorý chcel byť prezidentom" had premiered in the United States under the title, "The Oath".